AccelByte/extend-service-extension-go/docs/8-integrating-with-cloudsave.md

 # Chapter 8: Integrating with AccelByte's CloudSave

-In this chapter, we'll learn how to integrate the AccelByte's CloudSave feature into our GuildService.
+In this chapter, we'll learn how to integrate the AccelByte's CloudSave feature into our Guild Service.

 ## 8.1.
 Understanding CloudSave